Book Talk: Rebels with a Cause

 Wednesday, May 7th, 2025 | 5:30pm EST

 Join the Institute for Public Knowledge, the Center on Modernity in Transition, and the Project for the Advancement of Our Common Humanity on Wednesday, May 7th at 5:30 PM for a book talk with Niobe Way.
 She will discuss her new book Rebels with a Cause: Reimagining Boys, Ourselves, and Our Culture with Carol Gilligan and Shahrzad Sabet.
 The conversation will focus on what the book teaches us about our oneness as human beings and how we can create a culture that better aligns with human needs.
-This event builds on IPK’s Symposium on Human Oneness which took place on February 6-7, 2025.
+This event builds on the Seminar on Human Oneness which took place on February 6-7, 2025.

 Speakers